Temyd/Airplane-Crashes-Analysis-1908-to-2019/README.md

 ### Yearly Trend
   - Crashes by year

 There was a gradual increase in Plane crashes from 1908 to 1972, 1972 was highest with 104 crashes, trend shows there has been a reduction in plane crashes since then.
-Futher Analysis shows that improvement in flight saftey has helped no of crashes drop by 91% from 1972 to 2019.
+Futher Analysis shows that improvement in flight saftey has reduced rate of crash by 91% from 1972 to 2019.

 <img width="527" alt="total crashes by year" src="https://user-images.githubusercontent.com/105246702/179850362-670519d1-5916-48d1-8ce9-47f06aca4f6a.png">